unixfg/kubernetes/environments/stage/README.md

-# Stage Environment
+# Kubernetes Environment

-This directory contains the Terraform configuration for the **stage** environment, including:
+This directory contains the Terraform configuration for the environment, including:
 - AKS Kubernetes cluster
 - ArgoCD for GitOps
-- MetalLB load balancer for LoadBalancer service support
-- Automated application deployment
+- Automated application deployment via GitOps

 ## Quick Start